verovaleros/AIVPN/README.md

 ![](https://github.com/stratosphereips/AIVPN/blob/main/assets/Civilsphere-AI-VPN-HowItWorks-1.png)

 # Features
-The main features of AI VPN are:
+The main features of AI VPN are: TEST

 - You can install it in your organization and give VPN accounts to your employees
 - All the traffic going through the AI VPN is encrypted